qubole/rubix/README.md

 ### Supported Engines and Cloud Stores

-- Presto: Amazon S3 is supported
+- Presto: Amazon S3 is supported.
 - Hadoop-1: Any engine using hadoop-1, e.g. Hive can utilize RubiX.
+Amazon S3 is supported.
-Amazon S3 is supported
+- Hadoop-2: Any engine using hadoop-2, e.g. Hive can utilize RubiX.
+Amazon S3 is supported.

 ###  How to use it